Aliases for ESR1 Gene

 GeneCards Summary for ESR1 Gene

 ESR1 (Estrogen Receptor 1) is a Protein Coding gene.
-Diseases associated with ESR1 include estrogen resistance and migraine.
-Among its related pathways are PI-3K cascade and Signaling by GPCR.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and chromatin binding.
-An important paralog of this gene is AR.
+Diseases associated with ESR1 include Estrogen Resistance and Migraine With Or Without Aura 1.
+Among its related pathways are Regulation of nuclear SMAD2/3 signaling and Integrated Breast Cancer Pathway.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and identical protein binding.
+An important paralog of this gene is ESR2.